 The death of Mary of Guise

-The death of Mary of Guise brought the bloody Siege of Leith to an end.
+The death of Mary of Guise brought the bloody siege to an end.

 After negotiations, the formal Treaty of Edinburgh was signed on 6 July 1560.

-With her mother and her young husband dead, Mary Queen of Scots, now unwelcome in France, returned to Scotland.
-She landed at Leith on a foggy day in August 1561.
+With her mother and her young husband dead, Mary, Queen of Scots, now unwelcome in France, returned to Scotland.
+She landed on a foggy day in August 1561.

 History records the many difficulties Mary had over the following years but in her leisure moments, she took to Leith Links to play golf.

-It was on the same Leith Links that the world’s first rules of golf were written nearly two centuries later.
+It was on the same place that the world’s first rules of golf were written nearly two centuries later.

-As the English Civil War (1642 – 1651) spilled across the border defences were again strengthened. after
+As the English Civil War (1642 – 1651) spilled across the border and defences were again strengthened.

 Cromwell’s unexpected victory at the Battle of Dunbar ensured that an English army once again overran the Scottish capital.